mhk69/slate/source/index.md

 --------- | ------- |-------
-enableSdkWithKey | String | Enable the SDK with your application key (provided by Sense360) register | [Recipe](#recipes), [RecipeFiredDelegate](#handling-trigger-firing), [SenseSdkErrorPointer](#sensesdkerrorpointer) | Starts the recipe and registers the delegate to be called when the trigger fires. unregister | String | Stops and removes the recipe from SenseSdk by name. findRecipe | String | Finds and returns a recipe by name.
+enableSdkWithKey | String | Enable the SDK with your application key (provided by Sense360) register | [Recipe](#recipes), [RecipeFiredDelegate](#handling-trigger-firing), [SenseSdkErrorPointer](#sensesdkerrorpointer) | Starts the recipe and registers the delegate to be called when the trigger fires. findRecipe | String | Finds and returns a recipe by name. unregister | String | Stops and removes the recipe from the SenseSdk by name. unregisterAll | | Stops and removes ALL recipes from the SenseSdk.

 <aside class="notice"> Your application key will be validated regulary every few days.
 </aside>